corda/samples-kotlin/Solana/bridging-token/README.md

 The Corda network (including node configurations) and all required Solana wallets/accounts are created automatically by the sample integration test.

-- Before any bridging occurs, the `Shareholder` must own some `AAPL` stock tokens.
+- Before any bridging occurs, the `Issuer` must own some `AAPL` stock tokens.
   These tokens are issued by `WayneCo` as part of the original `StockPayDividends` sample.

-- On Solana, the sample creates and funds wallet accounts for: `Bridge Authority`, both shareholders, and the token mint representing the Solana equivalent of the Corda `AAPL` stock.
+- On Solana, the sample creates and funds wallet accounts for: `Bridge Authority`, both parties (Issuer and Custodian), and the token mint representing the Solana equivalent of the Corda `AAPL` stock.
   These wallets are accessed by either `Bridge Authority` or `Solana Notary` depending on the operation being performed.